surniaulula/wpsso-rrssb/readme.txt

 The content, excerpt, widget, CSS sidebar, shortcodes, templates, and *admin editor page* &mdash; so you can share directly from the admin editor page!

-Do you use bbPress, BuddyPress, or WooCommerce?
+**Do you use bbPress, BuddyPress, or WooCommerce?**

 The Pro version of WPSSO RRSSB includes special integration modules to add social sharing buttons to even more locations!

-**Uses *Scalable Vector Graphics* (SVG) social icons:**

-The *Ridiculously Responsive Social Sharing Buttons* automatically resize to their container width, so they always look great on any device (phone, tablet, laptop, etc.), no matter its size or resolution &mdash; including high resolution retina displays!

 <div style="clear:both"></div>